oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Referenced Token in COSE {#referenced-token-cose}

-The Referenced Token MAY be encoded as a "COSE Web Token (CWT)" object according to {{RFC8392}} or other formats based on COSE.
+The Referenced Token MAY be encoded as a "CBOR Web Token (CWT)" object according to {{RFC8392}} or other formats based on COSE.

 The following content applies to the CWT Claims Set: